InViSiB0B/OVERPOWERED/README.md

 - **Task Creation**: The User can create and complete tasks either short term or long term
 - **Clean Daily Interface**: Daily check on in progress and track ongoing tasks
-- **Instant Gratification**: The User is awarded for completing tasks with profile customization options and gain level ups and prestige
+- **Instant Gratification**: The User is awarded for completing tasks with profile customization options and prestige

 ### ADHD-Specific Features